the-turing-way/the-turing-way/chapters/reproducible_environments.md

 print(a/b)
 ```

 One divided by five is `0.2`, and that is what is printed if this script is run using python 3.
 However if a slightly older version of python, python 2, is used the result printed is `0` because both a and b are integers so in python 2 an integer is returned.
-Therefore this simple, simple script returns *different* answers depending on the computational environment it is run in.
-This is a mistake that would be very easy to make, and demonstrates how a perfectly valid piece of code can output different results depending on the environment it is run in.
+Therefore this extremely simple script returns *different* answers depending on the computational environment it is run in.
+This is a mistake that would be very easy to make, and demonstrates how a perfectly valid piece of code can output different results depending on its environment.
 If such bugs can impact a simple script like this you can only imagine how many could appear in a complex analysis procedure which may involve thousands of lines of code and dozens of dependent packages/pieces of software.

-As such it is vital for researcher to understand and capture the computational environments they are conducting their work in, as it has the potential to impact three parties:
+As such it is vital for researchers to understand and capture the computational environments they are conducting their work in, as it has the potential to impact three parties:

 - The researcher themselves.
-If the environment is not captured and a research needs to return to a project after months or years (as is common in research) they will be unable to confidently do so as they will have no way of knowing what the potential changes to the environment are or what impact they have on the results.
+The environment researchers work in evolved over time as they update software, install new software, and get new computers.
+If the environment they conduct a project in is not captured and the researcher needs to return to that project after months or years (as is common in research) they will be unable to confidently do so as they will have no way of knowing what changes to the environment have occurred or what impact they might have on the results.
 That is if they are still able to run their analysis in the modified computational environment, which may or may not be the case.
 - Collaborators.
 Much research is now collaborative, and conducting research in multiple different computational environments, potentially even at different institutions opens up a minefield of potential bugs.
 Trying to fix these kinds of issues is often time consuming and frustrating as researchers have to figure out what the differences between computational environment are, and their effects.
 Worse, some bugs may remain undetected potentially impacting the results.
 - Science itself.
-Scholarly research has evolved significantly over the past decade, the same cannot be said for the methods by which research processes are captured and disseminated.
-In fact, the primary method for dissemination – the scholarly publication –is largely unchanged since the advent of the scientific journal in the 1660’s.
+Scholarly research has evolved significantly over the past decade, but the same cannot be said for the methods by which research processes are captured and disseminated.
+In fact, the primary method for dissemination- the scholarly publication- is largely unchanged since the advent of the scientific journal in the 1660’s.
 This is no longer sufficient to verify, reproduce, and extend scientific results.
 Despite the increasing recognition of the need to share all aspects of the research process, scholarly publications today are often disconnected from the underlying analysis and, crucially, the computational environment that produced the findings.
 For research to be reproducible researchers must publish and distribute the entire contained analysis not just its results.
 The analysis should be *mobile*.
 Mobility of compute is defined as the ability to define, create, and maintain a workflow locally while remaining confident that the workflow can be executed elsewhere.
 In essence, mobility of compute means being able to contain the entire software stack, from data files up through the library stack, and reliability move it from system to system.
 Any research that is limited to where it can be deployed is instantly limited in the extent that it can be reproduced.

 This chapter will describe how to capture, preserve and share computational environments along with code to ensure research is reproducible.